Henrkkn/Henrkkn/README.md

-Hi I am Henrik, I am a student at the Norwegian University of Science and Technology where I pursued a Bachelor Degree with Business Analytics as my specialization.
+Hi I am Henrik, I was a student at the Norwegian University of Science and Technology where I pursued a Bachelor Degree with Business Analytics as my specialization.
+This autumn I will start on my MSc in Quantitative Finance at the Norwegian Business School BI in Oslo.
 My interests are mainly finance, statistics and programming, therefore I will share my projects within these subjects with you!

 My profile: